Destinations and Course Equivalences

 For a complete list of uOttawa partner institutions that allow student mobility, visit the "Research where to study" page of the International Office.
 The International Office is responsible for updating the MoveOn database, so be sure to consult it regularly.

-During academic years 2008 to 2019, close to 250 students from the Civil Law Section took part or will take part in an international exchange at the faculty of law of one of the partner institutions.
+During academic years 2008 to 2020, some 260 students from the Civil Law Section took part or will take part in an international exchange at the faculty of law of one of the partner institutions.
 Many destinations are available.

 The CLIC Program offers students interested in studying in a Chinese university generous stipends.
 Some exceptions apply.